azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Arrived to the result that the optimized Multivariate Linear Model is the best model for the data and reached a very low error rate of 0.022%.
   * Did the data visualization of the water level data prediction.

-* Order Analysis
-  * Performed anomaly detection and trend analysis on analyte orders with 40 million records using Fast Fourier transform and rolling bands.
-  * Identified analytes with abnormal number of orders, allowing hospitals to examine name trends and potentially reduce redundant tests.
-  * Implemented Bhattacharyya distance algorithm on value distribution to search for duplicate analyte with different names in Python.
-  * Generated interactive visualization for analyte ordering in analyte name groups with matplotlib, Dash, and Plot.ly visualization tools.

-* Grouping Web Application
+* Grouping Web Application for Hospital
   * Designed a web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstrap.
   * Communicated product design and project progress biweekly with stakeholders in person, incorporating feedback in an agile manner.
-  * Achieved 30% data preparation time reducton for future data science projects by generating accurate analyte groupings.
   * Built a relational database and handled queries through Object Relational Models with Python and SQLAlchemy
   * Created REST APIs to handle database requests and conducted unit test with Python Unit-test framework.
+  * Achieved 30% data preparation time reducton for future data science projects by generating accurate analyte groupings.

 * Positioning Software Based on Low Energy Bluetooth